Help Injuries Heal Faster by Taking a Whole Body Health Approach

 A Focus on Nutrition Will Improve Whole Body Health

 New studies are always showing just how critical nutrition is to the healing and recovery process.
-During and after experiencing trauma, such as injury or surgery, the body’s nutritional needs increase quite significantly, and this shouldn’t be overlooked.
+During and after experiencing trauma, such as injury or surgery, the body’s nutritional needs increase quite significantly.
+Don’t overlook this.
 Some of the common changes include:

 - The body enters a higher metabolic state and requires more energy to function

-- Trauma and lack of limb use leads to muscle atrophy, which prolongs recovery
+- Trauma and lack of limb use leads to muscle atrophy, which prolongs injury recovery

-- The immune system is weakened due to stress and shock
+- The immune system weakens due to stress and shock

 - Risk of wound infection increases

-- Persistent inflammation delays return of function to various areas of the body
+- Persistent inflammation (numbness in hands, lower back pain, neck pain) delays the return of function to various areas of the body

 - Trauma and physiological stress lead to increased fatigue,which can lead to lack of motivation